bhatmudit/kemono-tracker/README.md

 ## 📬 Credits

-Created by a fan to keep track of content updates from:
+Created by a fan to keep track of content updates.

-- Sleyca
-- Torsten Hewson
-- Mathaz